mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

      ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/Atlas.png)

-## Run npm start to start the vehicle
+## To start the vehicle

-   [screenshot here of code starting the vehicle]
+   Open the terminal window in the following path: Digital-Twins-With-AWS/device-ts/.
+And then run the following command:

+      npm start

 ## Web UI and Mobile app